HyperTag/documentation/v2/clickstream/sources/httpapi.md

 #### Max Request Size
 There is a maximum of 15KB per call (our batch endpoint accepts a maximum of 500KB per batch and 15KB per call).
 HTTP Tracking API will respond with 413 request entity too large if these limits are exceeded.

-## Calls in HTTP API

-Check out the below calls and their use cases to determine the calls that you need to make.
-We have also included examples of how you'd call specific objects in HTTP API.

 ### Common Fields

-Some fields are common across all events a list of common fields and their description is below
+Below are some fields are common across all events a list of common fields and their description.

-#### General Fields
+#### General Event Fields

 | Field       | Required      | Type          | Explanation |
 |-------------|---------------|---------------|-------------|